-- Connection diagram between SS and UE in TS 38.508-1 [10] Annex A is FFS.

 - Test procedure only includes the testing of smartphone and is FFS for laptop and FWA.

 - For a transition period until RAN#99, the stability and repeatability of test procedure with PHR (variant b) for Rel-15 UEs is under evaluation.